ShawonAshraf/Webcam-Object-Detection/README.md

 # Object detection in Web Browser
 > Using webcam/mobile camera

+## Slow or can't detect?
+Whereas typical object detection models run in powerful servers, this one runs on your device.
+So if your device is slow, it will take time.

 ## Web Links
 - Deployed @ https://lit-lowlands-32138.herokuapp.com/
 - Github : https://github.com/ShawonAshraf/Webcam-Object-Detection